shekhar84ya/shekhar84ya/README.md

 - 👋 Hi, I’m @shekhar84ya
 - 👀 I’m interested in Python, CS, Mathematics, and Science
-- 🌱 I’m currently learning Python, and Web Dev while also study for managing my college
+- 🌱 I’m currently learning Python, and Web Dev while also managing my college
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: read dot shekhar at gmail dot com
 - 😄 Pronouns: Don't care